Devonzhang/contract-test-demo/provider/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.devon.learn-sbc' is invalid and this project uses 'com.devon.learnnow' instead.
+* The original package name 'com.devon.learn-sbc' is invalid and this project uses 'com.devon.provider' instead.

 # Getting Started